MohammedDabbah/FlaskApp/README.md

 - Pytest (for testing)

 ## Warnning the password and the key are used just for example the key will no longer be active .
+normaly we need to use .env to keep it secure